Number of data breaches in 2020 has almost doubled with 3,950 confirmed breaches against 2,103 recorded breaches in 2019!

 The data accessed in the breach involved personal details such as names, birthdates, and telephone numbers, travel information, and loyalty program information.

-According to the Marriot, hackers might have obtained credentials of their employees either by credential stuffing or phishing.
+According to the Marriot, hackers might have obtained the credentials of their employees either by credential stuffing or phishing.
 Previously, the hotel giant announced a data breach in late 2018 in which up to 500 million guests were impacted!

 MGM Data Dump